naire-db/naire-app/docs/form-body.md

   extensions: string[];  // accepts all extensions if empty }

+// Other types have no specific fields

 interface Option {
   id: int;
   text: string;
 }

-// other types have no specific fields

 interface Condition {
-  qid: int;  // only radios / checkboxes can be referred
+  qid: int;  // Only radio / checkbox / dropdown questions can be referred
   oid: int;  // option id
   negated: boolean;
 }